sourav-bk/Golang/README.md

    - ##### recover:

      Inside the deferred function, recover() is called.
-If a panic is active, it captures the panic value and stops the un-winding of the stack, allowing the program to continue running.
+If a panic is active, it captures the panic value and stops the un-winding of the stack, that allowing the program to continue running.

    <br><br>

 - #### defer statement:

   The defer statement guarantees that, Any function method, or statement is executed at the end of the surrounding function.